7 Things You Need To Know (and Save a Bundle)

 Check out our full review of TransferWise here.

-2. OFX (Personal and Business transfers for extra large amounts)
+2. OFX (Personal and Business transfers for large amounts)

-Service highlights: Excellent rates for extra large transfers ($10,000 USD) but also a solid performer for smaller transfers, great phone support, keeps transfer costs low and reduces percentage fees you pay as amounts increase.
+Service highlights: Excellent rates for large transfers (over $7,000 USD) but also a solid performer for smaller transfers, great phone support, keeps transfer costs low and reduces percentage fees you pay as amounts increase.
 No daily or monthly sending limits.

-Service lowlights: Charge a $15 fee for amounts below $10,000 US but you can get that removed here.
+Service lowlights: Can charge a $15 fee for amounts below $10,000 US but you can get that removed here.

 Availability: Available in the US, Canada, UK, Australia, New Zealand, Singapore, and Hong Kong (not available in Europe).
 OFX supports transfers to 190 countries and 55 currencies.

 Ideal for: If you frequently make large transfers for your business or need excellent support for a one-off, extra-large personal transfer, you can’t go wrong with OFX.